sebdivinity/dangling_commits/README.md

 # Dangling commits

+For context of why this tool exists and what it does, read this article: https://medium.com/etticblog/hunting-erased-secrets-in-dangling-commits-9d090210ee1e

 ## Installation

 This project only uses native libraries of python.
 You don't need to use pipx or a virtual environnment to ease the dependency management.